jeffcorbin/ai-health-claim-fact-checker/README.md

 ## 💡 Next Steps

-* Replace the stubbed retriever with real PubMed & Wikipedia integration.
 * Integrate GuardrailsAI or Rebuff for more advanced LLM output safety.
 * Add a database (SQLite or Postgres) to persist claims and feedback.
 * Build CI/CD pipelines with GitHub Actions or Azure DevOps.